kineticsystem/test_website/README.md

 ## Introduction

-This is a dynamic website to host the research paper and all datasets related to the project Contact Rich Manipulation.
+This is a dynamic website to be deployed on GitHub pages.

 ## Development infrastructure